 You Color for Fun and Relaxation

-If adult coloring books are your thing, then by all means invest in that full set of Prismacolor pencils.
+If adult coloring books are your thing, are Prismacolors right for you?
+Absolutely.
+Go ahead and invest in that full set of Prismacolor pencils.

 I don’t do very much in the adult coloring book line—I don’t have much time, to be honest—but I have read plenty of articles about the subject written by artists who do.
 Almost to the artist, they recommend Prismacolor because of the smooth color lay down, wide variety of colors, reasonable cost, and availability.

-I do, too, and for all the same reasons.
+I recommend Prismacolors, too, and for all the same reasons.

 In fact, when I doodle with a coloring page, I often use those fugitive colors.

-You’re making greeting cards, coloring in adult coloring books, or doing crafty things.
+You’re making greeting cards, scrapbooking, or doing other crafty things.
 Color permanence doesn’t concern you.

 Color selection, ease of use, and price do.

 Prismacolors are probably your best choice.
-There are over 150 colors altogether.
+There are over 150 colors.
 They lay down like a dream, and blend beautifully.
 You can get them almost anywhere in the United States, and in most cases they’re a good value.

 They’re also artist-grade, which means pigment quality is high.
 That means you’ll get a lot more color per pencil than you’d get if you purchased student-grade pencils.